 In early 2003, the group settled on the band name Thirteen of Everything, recorded a home demo and distributed it freely among friends and music labels at the annual prog-rock festival NEARfest.
 McFarland left later that year and was replaced by Thad Miller.
 The band then proceeded to rehearse intensively with Miller and play gigs in the Austin area.
 Later that year, the demo recording paid off when French record label Musea Records offered the band a world-wide licensing/distribution contract.
 Rather than use the original demo recordings, the band preferred to make a better quality recording of the material for official release, so they spent all of 2004 meticulously re-recording all the songs as well as a new side-long suite.
 The resulting album "Welcome, Humans" was released in spring 2005 and received many positive reviews.

 Rather than return to live performance after the debut album was released, the band decided to focus on writing new material.
 In January 2007, Miller left and was later replaced in the spring of 2007 by keyboardist Bruce McIntosh.
-After a long period of intermittent activity (rehearsal, writing, recording, including various set-backs and delays), McIntosh left in early 2016, at which time Miller was invited to return.
+After a long period of intermittent activity (rehearsal, writing, recording, including various set-backs and delays), McIntosh left in early 2016, at which time Miller returned.

 Return to Live Performance and Continued Writing/Recording:

 In early 2016 the band asked former keyboardist Miller, if he was interested in re-joining, and happily he said "yes".
 The band soon returned to live performances leaving further recording on the back-burner for the time being.
 Then at the end of 2016, Funk left when he had to re-locate to another state for a job opportunity.
 In April 2017 guitarist Brett Cosby joined, and throughout 2017 and most of 2018, the band continued to perform as well as write and record more new material.
 In September 2018 Miller left again.